 Our school complies with all legislative and best practice requirements to meet the special educational needs of individuals.
 The majority of the individuals within our settings arrive with a history of special educational needs and individual requirements already identified.
-If an individual displays signs of having additional special needs, the teacher makes an assessment in consultation with the Special Educational Needs Co-ordinator (SENCo) and, in most instances, is able to provide resources and educational opportunities that meet the individuals' requirements.
+If an individual displays signs of having additional special needs, the teacher makes an assessment in consultation with the Headteacher or Special Educational Needs Co-ordinator (SENCo) and, in most instances, is able to provide resources and educational opportunities that meet the individuals' requirements.
 If an individual's need is deemed as requiring additional support, consideration is given to involving appropriate external agencies, stakeholders and special support teachers.
 We always provide additional resources and support for individuals with learning difficulties and/or disabilities.
-Where an individual has an Education, Health and Care plan (EHCP) the school ensures that the education he or she receives fulfils its requirements and participates fully in the Annual Review.
-We ensure that all objectives in the EHCP are monitored and evaluated (please refer to SEND policy).
-The school provides a provision map for each individual.
-This sets out the nature of the special needs, and outlines how the school will address these needs.
-It also sets out targets for improvement and progression, informed by the EHCP objectives so that we can review and monitor the progress of each individual.
-The plans are reviewed termly to inform improvement and progression.
+Where an individual has a Statement of Educational Needs or Education, Health and Care plan (EHCP) the school ensures that the education he or she receives fulfils its requirements and participates fully in the Annual Review.
+We ensure that all objectives in the Statement/EHCP are monitored and evaluated (please refer to SEND policy).
+The school provides an Individual learning and behavioural plan.
+This sets out the nature of the special needs, and outlines how the school/college will address these needs.
+It also sets out targets for improvement and progression, informed by the Statement or EHCP objectives so that we can review and monitor the progress of each individual.
+The plans are reviewed half termly to inform improvement and progression.